tzom/pip_install_test/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pip_install_test could always use more documentation, whether as part of the
+usi_grabber could always use more documentation, whether as part of the
-official pip_install_test docs, in docstrings, or even on the web in blog posts,
+official usi_grabber docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/tzom/pip_install_test/issues.
+The best way to send feedback is to file an issue at https://github.com/tzom/usi_grabber_cookiecutter/issues.

 If you are proposing a feature: